No. 1 LSU baseball loses in Round Rock Classic game vs. Iowa 12-4

 Trending News

-ROUND ROCK, Texas - No. 1 LSU baseball took a loss in Saturday's Round Rock Classic game against the University of Iowa.
+ROUND ROCK, Texas - No. 1 LSU baseball is perfect no more.
+The Tigers got flat out dominated on Saturday in the Round Rock Classic by Iowa 12-4.

+The Hawkeyes hit any pitcher LSU threw at them, starting with Riley Cooper in the first.
+Cooper would give up 5 runs in 3 innings, the opposite of his last start against Western Michigan.

+Iowa would combine for 16 hits on the day, and have homeruns.
+Hawkeyes first basemen Brennen Dorighi would have 3 hits, 1 homerun and 5 RBI's.

 More News